-2. Place battery in a well ventilated area on a level non-concrete surface.
+2. Place battery in a well ventilated area on a level nonconcrete surface.

 3. Remove battery cell caps.
 Fill cells as required with electrolyte (purchased separately) to proper level.
+Fill to 3/16" above cell plates.
 Filling battery with electrolyte will bring the battery to 80% charged state.